 I WAS INJURED AT A STORE, WHAT ARE MY RIGHTS?

 The first thing to do after you have been injured in a store or business is to report the injury to the owner or manager.
-You should tell them generally that you were injured on their property, what happened, where it happened and briefly describe your injuries.
+You should tell them generally that you were injured on their property, what happened, and briefly describe your injuries.
 Do not provide a recorded or written statement regarding the incident until you speak with an experienced injury attorney.

-Even if you don’t have a legal case against the owner of the property, you may be entitled to certain medical benefits under the property owner’s insurance company.
+Even if you don’t have a legal case against the owner of the property, you may still be entitled to certain medical benefits under the property owner’s insurance company.
 See also, How To Get Medical Bills Paid.
-Please contact our office right away so that a lawyer can provide you information on what benefits may be available to you.
+Please contact our office right away so that an accident injury lawyer can provide you information on what benefits may be available to you.